JonasReich/OpenUnrealConventions/C++/CodeOrganization.md

 - using namespace rules:
     - Do not put "using" namespace declarations in the global scope, even in a .cpp file (it will cause problems with UE4s "unity" build system.)
     - It is fine to put using declarations within another namespace or function body

+## Utility Functions

+- Utility functions to be used for similar things should be grouped together
+    - as static class members of a class called FFooUtils
+    - OR as free functions in a namespace called FooUtils

+- Very isolated utility functions, especially template functions that replicate the functionality of std functions can go into global namespace, e.g. from engine source code: ``MoveTemp<T>()``, ``StaticCast<T>()``, ``NewObject<T>()``, etc.